-2017 marked the 15th anniversary of the Star Wars prequel known as Episode II.
+Today is the anniversary release date for the Star Wars prequel known as Episode II.
 Instead of compiling a list of dislikes or sore thumbs, we decided to bring you an array of things we love about George Lucas’ second prequel in the Star Wars saga.
 Here are AFJ’s "8 Things We Love About Star Wars: Attack of the Clones".

 Obi-Wan Kenobi vs. Jango Fett